rini001/rini001/README.md

 # Hi there! 👋

-I'm [Renaissance], a software developer passionate about building meaningful projects and exploring new technologies.
+I'm Renaissance, a software developer passionate about building meaningful projects and exploring new technologies.

 ## 💻 Skills: